Salt Lake West Side Stories: Post Twenty

 In the next seven installments of Salt Lake West Side Stories we will discuss the lives and experiences of Salt Lake City’s immigrant populations who lived and worked in Salt Lake City’s Pioneer Park neighborhood.

-Would you like to read the next post?
-Establishing Immigrant Communities on the West Side
+Would you like to read the next post (Post 21)?
+Economic Immigrant Communities’ Impact on Salt Lake City.

-Related Activity: Read Phillip Notarianni’s Utah Historical Quarterly article “Italian Fraternal Organizations in Utah, 1897-1934 for an in-depth journey into one of the west side’s most prominent immigrant related fraternal organization.
+Related Activity: Read Phillip Notarianni’s Utah Historical Quarterly article “Italian Fraternal Organizations in Utah, 1897-1934 for an in-depth journey into one of the west side’s most prominent immigrant related fraternal organizations.

 Contributors: A special thanks to Phil Notarianni and John Sillito for their contributions to this post.
-A profound gratitude to Lisa Nelson and the narrators at the Utah State Library’s Reading for the Blind Program for creating the audio for this post.
+This post was researched and written by Brad Westwood and Dr. Cassandra Clark, with a whole lot of help from friends.
+Thanks to our sound engineer and recording engineer Jason T. Powers, and to his supervisor Lisa Nelson, both at the Utah State Library’s Reading for the Blind program.
+Thanks also to yours truly, David Toranto, for narrating this post.

 Do you have a question or comment?
 Write us at “ask a historian” – firstname.lastname@example.org